Fans 'unlawfully killed' in Hillsborough football disaster

 Seeking to alleviate a crush that had developed outside the ground at the Leppings Lane End shortly before kick-off, David Duckenfield, the police match day commander, ordered the opening of an exit gate.

-It enabled 2,000 fans to surge into the already over-full terracing pens behind the goal at that end, causing a fatal crush.
-Some 38 of the victims were aged 10 to 19.
+It enabled 2,000 fans to pile into the already over-full terracing pens behind the goal at that end, causing a fatal crush.

-Coroner John Goldring, who presided over the inquests, asked the nine-member jury to decide on 14 key points -- with the issue of whether the victims were unlawfully killed the central question.
+Coroner John Goldring, who presided over the inquests, asked the nine-member jury to decide on 14 key points -- with the issue of whether the victims were unlawfully killed the central question that caused them the most difficulty.

-The jury members had to be convinced that Duckenfield had a duty of care to those who died, whether he breached that duty, and caused the deaths in doing so.
+The jury members had to be convinced that Duckenfield had breached his duty of care to those who died.

-They also had to be satisfied that the breach amounted to "gross negligence".
+They needed to be satisfied that his breach of duty caused the deaths and that it amounted to "gross negligence".

-The jury also concluded that the behaviour of Liverpool supporters did not cause or contribute to the crush outside the ground.
+The jury also concluded that the behaviour of Liverpool supporters on the day did not cause or contribute to the disaster.

 The tragedy occurred when English football hooliganism was at its height and many in authority were prepared to believe the worst of fans.

-A 1990 report into the disaster recommended removing terrace fences and introducing of all-seater stadiums, which has transformed the experience of attending top-flight football in England.
+A report into the disaster by leading judge Lord Justice Peter Taylor recommended the removal of terrace fences and the introduction of all-seater stadiums, which have transformed the experience of going to a top-flight football match in England.

-But also that year, prosecutors deemed there was insufficient evidence to bring criminal charges against the police or any other individual or group.
+But in 1990, British prosecutors deemed there was insufficient evidence to bring criminal charges against the police or any other individual, group or body.

-A year later the original coroner's inquest returned verdicts of accidental death.
+A year later the original coroner's inquest returned verdicts of accidental death for all the victims.

-Many of the victims' families felt this was a whitewash and began their lengthy campaign for fresh inquiries.
+But many of the families of the deceased felt this was a whitewash and continued to campaign for fresh inquiries under the banner "Justice for the 96".

-Their findings led to the establishment of the new inquests.
+That in turn led to the establishment of fresh inquests.

 © 2016 AFP